halaoner/til/devops/ssh-into-a-docker-container.md

 # SSH Into A Docker Container

-Before you can SSH into a Docker container, you need to know the name of the container.
+Before you can SSH into a Docker container, you need to know the id of the container.

 Run